kumarlabgit/ESL-PSC/README.md

 ### Stand-alone packaged applications ###

 Pre-built binaries for macOS and Windows are available on the [GitHub Releases page](https://github.com/kumarlabgit/ESL-PSC/releases/tag/v2.3.0).
 The GUI package runs the app directly.
-We also publish a toolkit package containing CLI tools (`esl-psc_cli`, `esl-psc-pairs`, `site-counter`, `esl-psc-plot`) for terminal use.
+We also publish a toolkit package containing CLI tools (`esl-psc`, `esl-psc-pairs`, `site-counter`, `esl-psc-plot`) for terminal use.

 #### macOS build (Apple-notarized)
 1. Download **`ESL-PSC-MacOS.zip`**.